 There is no information on the use of docetaxel in pregnant women.
-Docetaxel has been shown to be both embryotoxic and foetotoxic in rabbits and rats.
+Docetaxel has been shown to be both embryotoxic and foetotoxic in rabbits and rats, and to reduce fertility in rats.
 As with other cytotoxic medicinal products, docetaxel may cause foetal harm when administered to pregnant women.
 Therefore, docetaxel must not be used during pregnancy unless clearly indicated.